dfreshreed/lensctl-ops-deck/README.md

 # 🔍 Lens API Python

-A Python script (`update_room_data.py`) that reads room metadata from a CSV file and adds or updates room records programmatically using the Lens API `upsertRoom` mutation.
+This Python script (`update_room_data.py`) reads room metadata from a `.csv` file and adds or updates room records programmatically using the Lens API `upsertRoom` mutation.

 ---